cloudflare/cloudflare-docs-engine/src/content/tutorials/github-twilio-notifications/index.md

 # GitHub repo notifications with Twilio

-In this tutorial, you will build a SMS notification system on Workers to receive updates about one of your GitHub repos.
-Whenver there is new activity on your GitHub repo, your worker will send you a text using Twilio.
+In this tutorial, you will build an SMS notification system on Workers to receive updates about one of your GitHub repos.
+Whenever there is new activity on your GitHub repo, your worker will send you a text using Twilio.

 You’ll learn how to:
 - Build webhooks using Workers